chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy.markdown

 ## Install XL Deploy using the command line

-You can use the command-line server setup wizard to install XL Deploy on Microsoft Windows or on a Unix-based operating system.
+You can use the command-line server setup wizard to install XL Deploy on Microsoft Windows, Mac OS X, or any other Unix-based operating system.
 The setup wizard allows you to specify advanced configuration options related to security.

 To install XL Deploy: